gitworkflows/meshplay/docs/pages/extensions/team-management/index.md

 ---
 layout: enhanced
-title: Team Management in Layer5 Cloud
+title: Team Management in Khulnasoft Cloud
 permalink: extensions/team-management
 language: en
 abstract: Learn how to efficiently add team members to Meshplay Cloud, assign roles and permissions, and facilitate collaboration within the platform.